hackbg/fadroma/spec/Implementing.ts.md

 * `Bundle` may be implemented if client-side transaction batching is to be supported.
 This is the basis for exporting things like multisig transactions to be manually signed and broadcast.

-[^1]: The reason it's like that comes from the early days of Sec